East Midlands Hub railway station: Relocation to Breaston

 On 8 October 2014, reports emerged that High Speed Two Limited were considering moving the station 2-3 kilometres south-west from Toton into Breaston, Derbyshire, to the west of the M1 motorway.
 Consideration of the new station location was reported to be driven by reduced costs of the new alignment (as a result of not needing to tunnel the line under East Midlands Airport) and easier connections to the existing rail lines between Derby and Nottingham.
 By July 2015 High Speed Two Limited stated that Breaston was no longer being considered and that the preferred site was at Toton.

 Cancellation

-In the Integrated Rail Plan for the North and Midlands published on 18 November 2021, the government announced updated plans for High Speed 2 Phase Two that involve the eastern leg to Leeds being scaled back with high-speed track from the south terminating at East Midlands Parkway and trains north of the station using existing track.
-The East Midlands Hub station will not be constructed and high-speed services will instead call at East Midlands Parkway.
+In the Integrated Rail Plan for the North and Midlands published on 18 November 2021, the government announced updated plans for High Speed 2 Phase Two that involved the eastern leg to Leeds being scaled back with high-speed track from the south terminating at East Midlands Parkway and trains north of the station using existing track.
+The East Midlands Hub station would not be constructed and high-speed services would instead call at East Midlands Parkway.
+Those plans were then scrapped when the entirety of High Speed 2 Phase Two, including the remaining section of the eastern leg, was cancelled in October 2023.